pixie-io/blog.px.dev/content/blog/ebpf-function-tracing/post.md

 featured: true
 ---

-This post describes how to use [gobpf](https://github.com/iovisor/gobpf) and uprobes to build a function arugment tracer for Go applications.
+This post describes how to use [gobpf](https://github.com/iovisor/gobpf) and uprobes to build a function argument tracer for Go applications.

 # Introduction